DiogoAluai/DiogoAluai/README.md

-- 👋 Hi, I’m @DiogoAluai
-- 👀 I’m interested in everything related to science
-- 🌱 I’m currently learning Bioinformatics
-- 💞️ I’m looking to collaborate on ambitious projects
+Let's go multiplanetary

-- 📫 How to reach me: diogoaluai@gmail.com
+How to reach me: diogoaluai@gmail.com

 <!---
 DiogoAluai/DiogoAluai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.